uviclibraries/fusion360/act-6.md

     -   **Select** the **line** tool <img src="images/act-4/3-3.png" alt="extrude feature" style="width:25px;"> under the create drop-down, then draw a star inside the pentagon.
     -   Use the **trim** tool <img src="images/act-1/3-3.png" alt="extrude feature" style="width:25px;"> to remove extra lines.
 Hold the **Shift** key and **click** on each side of the pentagon, then **Click** the **construction** option next to linetype in the sketch palette.
     -   **Click the Solid tab** on the top left and **click** on the **Extrude** feature <img src="images/act-2/4-5.png" alt="extrude feature" style="width:25px;">.
 Click inside your star sketch to select it, then choose Operation as **Cut**, and Extent Type as **All**.  **Click OK.**

     <button onclick="toggle('gif3')">Show/Hide</button>
     <div id="gif3">
     <img src="images/act-6/6.gif" alt="adding a star marker" style="width:720px;">
     </div>

-7. OPTIONAL: Add more embellishments
+7. OPTIONAL: Add extra features
-    -   sketch a circle at the top of the part and make an extrude cut
+    -   Cut a keychain hole
-    -   add text or other shapes to the top of the part
+    -   Add text or other shapes to the top of the part

 8. Export as STL file:
     -   Save by **clicking** the **Save** button on the top left of the screen. **Click** on **File**, then **Export**.
 Change the **Type** to the **.stl file format** and choose a location to save it, and select **Export.** It may take a couple of minutes to export.